-Requirements: Upon admission and thereafter, it is expected that any and all training modules/required documents are uploaded in the orientation course, as well, all immunizations, screenings, certifications, professional liability/health insurance, or any other required documents are satisfactorily submitted/completed.
-Upon admission, it is expected that during the first week, if not prior to the first week of classes, students will have all training modules/all required documents uploaded in the orientation course, as well, all immunizations, screenings, certifications, proof of personal health insurance, or any other required documents satisfactorily submitted/completed.
+Students will complete the MSN Student Orientation course prior to the first day of the first course in the program.
+Students will have all immunizations, screenings, certifications, proof of personal health insurance, and all other required documents satisfactorily submitted/completed by the first day of the first course in the program.

 Failure to meet any of these requirements will result in the student not being permitted to participate in any Master of Science in Nursing (MSN) Program related class/clinical activities.
 Furthermore, failure to meet these requirements may subject the student to dismissal from the Master of Science in Nursing (MSN) Program.

 The Master of Science in Nursing (MSN) Program will use an online repository for maintaining electronic files of immunization records, background checks, personal health insurance, OSHA and HIPAA training, drug and alcohol screenings, CPR certification and other required documents.
 Upon admission to the program, students will be directed to the MSN Student Resource Room/MSN Program New Student Orientation Course for further information on the process of accessing the online repository.
-Files can be scanned/uploaded and sent via email, faxed to the company or mailed via the postal system.
 The company will conduct a background check that will be available to potential clinical sites.
 Students will not be required to pay for this service and this company will maintain files throughout their program.
 Liability insurance with be secured through the university insurance provider and included in the student's course fees or obtained privately by the student at the student's expense.
 Students will be expected to pay for the cost of any drug and alcohol screening.

-Immunizations:
+Immunizations